-COVID-19 Information for our remaining in-person festivals
+COVID-19 Information for in-person festivals

 Saturday November 18, 2017 - Sponsored by Dr. Schar USA and presented by Presented by Stanford Children’s Health and Stanford Health Care

 Demystifying Celiac Disease – From Symptoms to Diagnosis

 Overall classic celiac “diagnosis and treatment,” presented by the directors of the Stanford Celiac Disease Program, Drs.
 Nasim Khavari and Nielsen Fernandez-Becker.
 The presentations will include discussion specific to celiac vs. NCGS/NCWS/FODMAPs, highlighting all the services available within the Stanford Celiac Disease Program.

 After a diagnosis of celiac disease or gluten sensitivity – what’s next?
 Dr. Green will discuss clinical management of gluten-related disorders (celiac and non-celiac gluten or wheat sensitivity), including follow-up visits, vaccinations, and poorly responsive and refractory celiac disease.
 He will also review the exciting array of non-dietary therapies that are under development.

 Sayantani (Tina) Sindher, MD

 Nielsen Fernandez-Becker, MD, PhD